Stake logo

 What's the difference between PAYG withholding and PAYG instalments?

 The PAYG instalments refer to what amounts the SMSF pays through the financial year towards its income tax obligations.
-PAYG withholding is the amount kept aside to account for the taxes members might need to pay if they received benefits from the SMSF upon reaching the pension phase.
+PAYG withholding refers to the tax withheld from benefit payments made to SMSF members when the member is under age 60, receiving an untaxed pension or has not provided TFN”.
 These figures could depend on their personal income tax obligations.

 Can my SMSF pay PAYG instalments annually?

 The option to make annual PAYG instalments is possible for SMSFs in certain situations.
-The self-managed super funds' latest notional tax assessment should be estimated to amount to less than $8,000.
+The SMSFs latest notional tax assessment should be estimated to amount to less than $8,000.

 I received a PAYG activity statement, what do I need to do?

-What to do when you receive a PAYG activity statement varies depending on whether you are responsible for managing the administration of your SMSF or if you are a Stake Super customer.
+What to do when you receive a PAYG activity statement varies depending on if you are responsible for managing the administration of your SMSF or if you are a Stake Super customer.

 If you are a Stake Super customer

-You will be sent activity statements in the mail from the ATO however you DO NOT need to do anything with these.
+You will receive activity statements from the ATO by mail or email via your MyGov inbox, however, you DO NOT need to do anything with these.

 We will track any upcoming lodgements and lodge your SMSF activity statement as well as arrange the payment of the PAYG instalment to the ATO before the due date on your behalf.